-Consumer trends in food industry
+Consumer food industry trends

-Better food tracing and origin
+Better food tracing and origin info

 But obviously, the difference between pre-Covid and now is that this push has been largely driven by issues of safety in food manufacturing and the supply chain, and also protection of food industry workers.
 However, there is still an increasing appetite (excuse the pun) for this knowledge to enable consumers to buy from food suppliers who value things such as ethical and responsible ingredient sourcing, and fair pay of their workers.